 Statistical analysis

 We performed the primary analyses separately in the two study populations.
 We applied logistic regression models to determine the associations between each psychosocial work factor and treatment for depression during follow-up.
-We applied Firth correction to correct a small degree of statistical separation in the logistic regression models (Heinze & Schemper, 2002).
+We applied Firth correction to correct a small degree of statistical separation in the logistic regression models.
 Furthermore, we weighted the regression models with inverse probability (IP) weights as we excluded a large number of participants due to missingness on at least one work factor (n=4086).
 We constructed these weights separately in the two study populations and modelled them as the inverse of the probability of having a missing value on at least one work factor conditional on the sociodemographic factors and employment characteristics.
-Thus, the IP weighting allowed the study populations to represent both those with and without missing work factor data (Seaman & White, 2013).
+Thus, the IP weighting allowed the study populations to represent both those with and without missing work factor data.
 We report odds ratios (OR) with accompanying 95% confidence intervals (95% CI) from the logistic regression models.
 We adjusted all analyses for sociodemographic and employment characteristics, as mentioned above.
 Furthermore, we adjusted the analyses of recurrent treatment for depression for the time (years) passed since the last registered treatment.

 We conducted three supplementary analyses: I) Single-factor analyses that were not IP-weighted.
 II) Mutually adjusted analyses.
 Mutually adjusting all work factors for each other will likely result in overadjustment due to their complex interplay, but they are reported here for completeness.
 III) The washout period of 6 months may not have adequately excluded participants treated with antidepressants at baseline.
 Therefore, we extended the washout period to 1 and 2 years, respectively.